Last mile delivery for small to medium-sized businesses

 - You have the advantage of probably being local or familiar to the customer but you still need to give them a good experience after the online purchase.

-- Speed of delivery is crucial and ranked by most customers as the most important criterion about online shopping
+- Speed of delivery is crucial and ranked by most customers as the most important criterion about online shopping.
+This contributes to the requirement of being an eco-friendly delivery service.

 - You will need to have a live package tracking portal for customers as they are now familiar with this tech from food delivery and Uber-style services